BulensConsultancy/covenas/README.md

 # Coveñas Diving Co

-This is the public facing website for Coveñas Diving Co, a PADI dive center based in Coveñas, Colombia.
+This is the website for Coveñas Diving Co, a PADI dive center based in Coveñas, Colombia.